-many options that i nclude e-learning, support for gaining qualifications and foreign language study, opportunities to study abroad, researcher dispatch, and trainee arrangements.
+Human resource development programs include various options, such as group training, e-learning, support for gaining qualifications and foreign language study, opportunities to study abroad, and trainee arrangements.

-To achieve our long-term management vision ""Vision 2022,"" we are particularly focusing our efforts on:
+To achieve our long-term management vision ""Vision 2022,"" we are particularly focusing our efforts on: (1) developing core human resources, (2) developing DX (Digital Transformation) human resources, and (3) developing global human resources.

-- (1) developing core human resources, (2) developing DX (Digital Transformation) human resources, and - (3) developing global human resources. - (1) As for developing core human resources, we implement programs to develop human resources responsible for contributing to building sustainable futures based on the NRI Group mission of "value co-creation", which mainly involves developing executive candidates, developing capacity of operational management, and developing the ability to create new businesses.
+(1) As for developing core human resources, we implement programs to develop human resources responsible for contributing to building sustainable futures based on the NRI Group mission of "value co-creation", which mainly involves developing executive candidates, developing capacity of operational management, and developing the ability to create new businesses.